What is mastalgia?

 What can help with breast pain?

 Breast pain can be reduced by wearing a well-fitting supportive bra.
 Have a bra specially fitted by trained staff.
-Here are 3 quick checkpoints:
+Here are 3 quick checks

 - Centre gore: Make sure the panel connecting the 2 cups is flush to the chest.
 It should lie flat against your breastbone with no gaps or spaces.